 Jeremiah: I would love to get back into playing live.
 I’ve already reached out to the Headcase guys to get some shows scheduled.
 I’ve been sitting on a handful of songs, unfinished, so I’m now working on getting those done so I can start releasing them.
 I just need to do it.
 That’s the goal for 2020.
 I’m trying to tell myself the same thing I tell my clients, “Just get it out there.”

 Interested in submitting a song in Mason Music’s Magic City Songwriting Contest?
-Visit our contest page to stay connected to the latest details, including the announcement of this year’s theme later in the fall.
+Visit our contest page for all the details of this year’s theme and submission deadline.

 Did you miss hearing “Start Over New” debuted on Birmingham Mountain Radio on New Year’s Day?
 Listen To It Here!